 Also read: Beautiful villages in Spain – Bocairente

 The Morella Castle looks amazing from the distance, but basically, the only remains are the murals themselves.
 For an extra fee, you could go all the way to the top and get some panoramic views.

 You can check more details about the latest events in Morella here.

-The city of Morella is one of the pretties cities in Spain and an ultimate destination to escape the city life and learn more about the region.
+The city of Morella is one of the prettiest cities in Spain and an ultimate destination to escape city life and learn more about the region.

 Another famous fact about the city is Sexenni, a local celebration taking place every 6 years.
 From the pictures I saw all over the internet it looks stunning – the city gets covered with flowers and colors and the streets are full of music and dances.
 You can say many things about the Spanish people, but one thing I know for sure – they know how to make a spectacular Fiesta.
 Unfortunately, I haven´t been able to see it for myself so far.
 Although as I enjoy visiting Morella so much, for sure I´m going to witness Sexenni one day.
 It´s just a matter of time.

 Like most of the Spanish cities with ancient gastronomic traditions, Morella is a great place for gourmets.
 Not to mention a few really good restaurants, Morella´s bakeries (famous for its traditional pastries and sweets, like “flaons” and “mantecadas”).
 Since the Middle Ages Morella was famous for its artisans and most of the local delicatessen are still prepared in an ancient way.
 Foodies might consider visiting Morella during the Truffles Gastronomic weeks in Spain ( from the end of January till the beginning of March).